evervault/evervault-js/README.md

 The example project will be available on [localhost:4000](https://localhost:4000) after it has started up.

-## Remote caching

-We use Vercel for remote caching of the packages in this repo.
-This means that when you install a package from this repo, it will be cached on Vercel and subsequent installs will be much faster.

-Run `turbo link` to link the workspace to Vercel with your account.

 ## Building

 `pnpm build` will build all packages in the repo.